 When you’re trying to pay down credit card debt, a balance transfer credit card can be a valuable tool.
-Cards in this niche let you secure a 0 percent APR for a limited time on transferred debts, and most cards don’t charge an annual fee to take advantage of this perk.
+Cards in this niche let you secure a 0 percent intro APR for a limited time on transferred debts, and most cards don’t charge an annual fee to take advantage of this perk.
 But there are plenty of variables among balance transfer cards that are worth paying attention to, including the fact that some intro APR offers last much longer than others.